CG04 - Bachelor of Professional Communication

-The Bachelor of Professional Communication is practically-oriented and focuses on workplace relevance for future public relations and journalism practitioners.
-Upon graduation, your practical skills and well-rounded understanding of communication will be valued by employers.
+The Bachelor of Professional Communication is practically-oriented and focuses on workplace relevance for future communication professionals.
+Upon graduation, your practical skills in writing for the media and corporate genres, communication design, and well-rounded understanding of effective communication both within an organisational environment and externally with stakeholders, will be valued by employers.

 Rebecca's story: get to know Rebecca who is completing the Bachelor of Professional Communication.

 |Pre-requisites||QTAC: English (4, HA); see entry requirements tab for UAC and VTAC pre-requisites.|

 Digital Media, Human Resource Management, Journalism, Management, Marketing, Social Enquiry

 |Availability||Cairns, Perth, Rockhampton, Townsville, Distance Education|

 |Duration||3 years full-time, 6 years part-time|